segmentio/segment-docs/src/connections/data-residency.md

 ### Local Data Storage configuration

-After you configure the policy and roles, as defined above, navigate to the Settings tab of the source for which you want to store data regionally, and find the Local Data Storage section.
+After you configure the policy and roles, as defined above, navigate to the Regional Settings tab of the Settings page of the  source for which you want to store data regionally, and find the Local Data Storage section.

 ![local storage](images/regional-data-source.png)